27 Mind Blowing Esports Stats (2022)

 In total, 20% of those surveyed claimed to be fans of Esport with 13% identifying as “casual fans”.
 And 7% identifying as “avid fans”.

-US males are 3x more likely to be fans of Esports than US females (Morning Consult)
+Males are 3x more likely to be Esports fans vs. females (Morning Consult)

 A total of 30% of male US respondents claim to have some level of interest in Esports.